BrandynL/typescript-disciminated-union/README.md

 Feel free to fork the [official repository](https://github.com/BrandynL/typescript-disciminated-union) and submit a pull request with your proposal for changes.
 Please include a dscriptive summary of the changes you are making, and why you feel they should be implemented.

+#### Testing your changes locally
+1. Build the production files
+> `npm run prepublish`
+2. Make the package available locally
+> `npm link`
+3. Create a seperate project and add the local package
+> `npm link typescript-discriminated-union`

 ## Questions

 Questions can be posted via GitHub issues on the [official repository](https://github.com/BrandynL/typescript-disciminated-union).